apache/beam/sdks/node-ts/README.md

   * Finish the work in building a full SDK container image that starts the worker.

+  * Actually use worker threads for multiple bundles.

 * External transforms

   * Using external transforms requires that the external expansion service